Ninnat/ninnat.github.io/_posts/2019-09-15-representation-category.md

 \end{align}$$
 says that the number of times a $G$-irrep $W$ appears in the representation $\mathrm{Ind}V$ induced from $V$ is the same as the number of times the restriction $\mathrm{Res}W$ to $H$ appears in an $H$-irrep $V$. [^6]

-When the representation is induced from the trivial subgroup, we immediately obtain the well-known result (typically shown via character theory) that every irrep of a finite group $G$ appears in the regular representation as many times as its dimension and that
+When the representation is induced from the trivial subgroup, we immediately obtain the well-known result (typically shown via character theory) that every irrep of a finite group $G$ appears in the regular representation as many times as its dimension and in particular
 $$\dim G = \sum_{\lambda\in\hat{G}} (\dim V_{\lambda})^2.$$
 But we can induce from subgroups beyond the trivial subgroup and representations beyond the trivial representation.
-Induced representations have applications in the classification of  representations of the Lorentz group by [Wigner little groups](https://en.wikipedia.org/wiki/Wigner%27s_classification), in Harish-Chandra's [parabolic induction](https://en.wikipedia.org/wiki/Parabolic_induction) to find representations of reductive groups, or to the theory of [spherical representations](https://en.wikipedia.org/wiki/Zonal_spherical_function) (or more algebro-geometrically [spherical variety](https://en.wikipedia.org/wiki/Spherical_variety)).
+Induced representations have applications in the classification of  representations of the Lorentz group by [Wigner little groups](https://en.wikipedia.org/wiki/Wigner%27s_classification), in Harish-Chandra's [parabolic induction](https://en.wikipedia.org/wiki/Parabolic_induction) to find representations of reductive groups, or to the theory of [spherical representations](https://en.wikipedia.org/wiki/Zonal_spherical_function) (or more algebro-geometrically [spherical varieties](https://en.wikipedia.org/wiki/Spherical_variety)).

 ## Foundation: Adjoint functor